 The Intel MPI run-time libraries must be installed to take advantage of MPI integrations.
-These runtime libraries are freely available from the Intel website, and a copy of the associated install program is provided in the Intel subdirectory included with the model.
+These runtime libraries are freely available from the Intel website.

 After the Intel MPI libraries are installed, it is necessary to register a user-name and password with the MPI libraries, which are encrypted and stored by the system to permit the creation of MPI processes.
 This is done by opening a Command Prompt window (type cmd in the windows search box), and typing "mpiexec -register".